 "But I don't have powers any more," Rowen insisted.
 "We lost our armors.
 They're gone; left in another world."

 "We'll see about that," Kayura retorted.
-She hopped up on the hand rail and stood on the thin metal, the wind teasing her short hair.
+She hopped up on the hand rail, balancing on the thin metal, while the wind teased her short hair.
 "You really believe you need your armors or you can't use your powers at all?
-Haven't you ever noticed that even without your armor, the wind always pays more attention to you, Rowen?
+Haven't you ever noticed that even not wearing Strata, the wind always pays more attention to you, Rowen?
 That even if you walk down an enclosed hall, a breeze will pick up and papers will rattle without any explanation?"

 Rowen looked at her in confusion.
 "I don't understand what you're getting at.
-We don't have our armors any more.
-The power is gone."
+I don't have Strata anymore.
+It's gone."

 "You're wrong," Kayura insisted.
 "Get up here."
 She took his hand and pulled him up on the banister with her.
 Rowen teetered a bit.
 He still had exceptional balance.
 But being up this high without Strata, with several floors between him and the ground, made him nervous.

-Rowen got no warning as Kayura grabbed him around the waist and lept off the building.
-Any sound he wanted to make caught in his throat as gravity took hold and both air and ground rushed up to meet him.
+Rowen got no warning as Kayura grabbed him around the waist and leapt off the building.
+Any sound of surprise caught in his throat as gravity took hold and both air and ground rushed up to meet him.
 The wind howled all around him but Rowen had no idea what Kayura was talking about, or what she was expecting him to do.
 Or why she saw it fit to splatter both of them on the concrete for no reason.
 But to his surprise, their free fall started to slow.

 "I guess you're still not ready yet," Kayura said to him.